CrowdStrike/falconpy/samples/authentication/README.md

 You must provide a key (`-k`), a source (`-s`), a target (`-t`) and an operation (`-d` or `-e`) in order for this application to execute.

 #### Example encryption
-Encryping a file can be performed by providing a key, a source and a target file.
+Encrypting a file can be performed by providing a key, a source and a target file.
 For our examples, we'll use the following plain text file, `plain.txt`.

 ###### plain.txt
 ```text